pekwm/pekwm/doc/faq.md

 this helps, your configuration files weren't compatible with the new version of pekwm.

-_Check NEWS.md_ - If something configurable wise has been changed, it has been documented in the NEWS.md for the release.This is a helpful resource when you want to convert your old configuration files to a newer configuration format.
+_Check NEWS.md_ - If something configuration wise has been changed, it has been documented in the NEWS.md for the release.This is a helpful resource when you want to convert your old configuration files to a newer configuration format.